Wise Business vs Personal: What’s the difference? [2025]

 You may be wondering whether you even need a business account.

-Wise personal accounts come with all you need to manage your personal finances across multiple currencies.
+👥 Wise personal accounts come with multiple tools to help you manage your personal finances across multiple currencies.

-If you’re running a UK registered business, a Wise business account offers all the perks of the Wise personal account, plus some extra business friendly perks which can make your life easier.
+💼 If you’re running a UK registered business, a Wise business account offers the perks of the Wise personal account, plus some business friendly extras which can make your life easier.

 How to open a Wise personal account